 Let your campaign run.
 You can start to increase your daily sending limit by about 20 each two weeks.

 As you ramp up, be mindful to stay under your provider's sending limits.
 Each provider has a different limit, once you know yours, you can set it in your account settings to ensure you do not go over it (if you don't know how to set up your sending limit, please check this article).
-We recommend not to send out more than 150 messages a day from one inbox.
+We recommend not to send out more than 100 messages a day from one inbox, and enable the advanced sending limits (click!).

 NOTE: At first, do not use open or click tracking if you do not need to.
 This tracking adds tiny images to your message and if you have more images than text, your email could be flagged as spam.
 You can always add these trackers after a few campaigns.
 Once you enable this feature, check out adding a CNAME record to boost your deliverability.